Coping With Back Pain Flare-Ups at Home

 1. Lie on your back on your towel or exercise mat.

-3. There should be 2 right angles in this position: one between your back and thighs and the other between your thighs and calves.
+3. There should be two right angles in this position: one between your back and thighs and the other between your thighs and calves

-4. Relax and hold for 2 minutes (or no longer than 3 minutes).
-If this position feels good to you, it’s OK to repeat it a few times as long as you make sure that you hold it for no longer than 3 minutes each time.
+4. Relax and hold for two minutes (or no longer than three minutes).
+If this position feels good to you, it’s OK to repeat it a few times as long as you make sure that you hold it for no longer than three minutes each time.

 Note: If lying on your back is uncomfortable, try the same position on your side.

 When you’re juggling a lot in your life, you might notice direct effects on your back.
-Luckily, there are many things you can do to cope with back pain at home, like doing your Kaia relaxation and physical exercises, keeping worry in check, and using treatments like heat therapy.
-There are many tools available—see what works best for you!
+Luckily, there are things you can do to cope with back pain at home including relaxation techniques, lower-back pain exercises, and treatments like heat therapy.
+See what works best for you!

 Further Reading